shubhambelbase/Resume_builder/README.md

 **Resume Builder** is a powerful, lightweight, and **privacy-focused** web application designed to help students and professionals create stunning resumes.

-Unlike other tools that force you to create accounts or pay for downloads, this project runs **100% in your browser**.
-Your data never leaves your device.
+This project was **"Vibe Coded"**—built in a flow state to prioritize speed, simplicity, and immediate utility without getting bogged down in complex frameworks.
+It runs **100% in your browser**.

 ## ✨ Key Features